 Immediately, he informed a doctor who ordered another round of scans.
 Thereafter, she was diagnosed as having suffered a very serious stroke.
 As a result, Julie — then just 42 years old — became paralysed on her left side and lost her ability to form new memories.

 Says Jason: “It was totally unexpected.
 Before her stroke, my wife and I would bring our kids out every weekend, be it to the zoo, the beach, or out for a meal.
 We’d also exercise from time to time; she would jog after work and I would do laps in the neighbourhood swimming pool.
-We were only in our early 40s with 2 young children (a daughter, then 8 years old, and a son, then 5) — who’d have known this would happen?”
+We were only in our early 40s with two young children (a daughter, then eight years old, and a son, then aged five) — who’d have known this would happen?”

 “We were very happy as there was nothing to worry about; but things are different now,” says Jason, who has become his wife’s main caregiver.